Gary C. Dahle, Attorney at Law

 To the extent that any part of the intestate estate does not pass to the deceased person's surviving spouse, or if there is no surviving spouse, the entire intestate estate passes in the following order to the individuals designated below who survive the deceased person:

-1. to the deceased person's descendants “by representation”;
+(1) to the deceased person’s descendants by representation;

-3. if there is no surviving descendant or parent, to the descendants of the deceased person's parents, or either of them, “by representation”.
+(3) if there is no surviving descendant or parent, to the descendants of the deceased person’s parents, or either of them, by representation.

-If a Will provision or statute calls for property to be distributed "by representation" or "per stirpes," the property is divided into as many equal shares as there are:
+If a Will provision or statute calls for property to be distributed by representation or per stirpes, the property is divided into as many equal shares as there are:

-1. surviving children of the designated ancestor,
+(i) surviving children of the designated ancestor, and

-2. deceased children who left surviving descendants.
+(ii) deceased children who left surviving descendants.

 Each surviving child, if any, is allocated one share.